🖨️ Print / Save Agenda

 From Laboratory Readiness to Patient Impact: Why CGP Falls Short and What Must Change

 While many centres have developed strong genomic capabilities, implementation remains variable across jurisdictions.
-This session examines the most pressing constraints preventing CGP and related advanced genomic testing from becoming routine practice, with a particular focus on laboratory capacity, diagnostic workflows, and system readiness conditions.
+This session examines the most pressing constraints preventing CGP from becoming routine practice, with a particular focus on laboratory capacity, diagnostic workflows, and system readiness conditions.

-The discussion connects system-level barriers, such as variable testing criteria, turnaround times, and fragmented diagnostic pathways, to their broader impact on patient care.
+The discussion connects system-level barriers, such as variable testing criteria, turnaround times, and disconnected diagnostic pathways, to their impact on patient care.
 The session will examine how these system constraints affect the timing and quality of treatment decision-making within cancer care.
-By examining system and policy considerations through a real-world patient lens, the session aims to clarify where breakdowns occur and what is required to move CGP and advanced genomic testing from inconsistent access to sustained, reliable integration within routine cancer care.
+By examining system and policy considerations through a real-world patient lens, the session aims to clarify where breakdowns occur and what is required to move CGP and advanced genomic testing from fragmented access to sustained, reliable integration within routine cancer care.

 This multi-disciplinary panel will explore: